CollinHeist/CropTop/README.md

 # CropTop

-CropTop is a small-form data aquisition platform being developed by two undergraduates, [Kennedy Caisley](https://github.com/kcaisley) and [Ryan Donahue](https://github.com/ryand323), at the University of Idaho.
+CropTop is a small-form data aquisition platform being developed by [Kennedy Caisley](https://github.com/kcaisley) and [Ryan Donahue](https://github.com/ryand323), two undergraduate electrical engineering students at the University of Idaho.
 It is designed to support the cereal grain crop strength research being conducted by [Dr. Daniel Roberston](https://www.uidaho.edu/engr/departments/me/our-people/faculty/daniel-robertson) in the UI Department of Mechanical Engineering.

 Croptop is based around a 32 bit PIC32MX795F512L microcontroller and includes the following peripherals onboard:
 * 12 bit temperature/humidity sensor